filecoin-project/specs/storage-market.md

     // a small amount to compensate for gas fees (TODO: maybe it should be more?)
     SlashConsensusFault(blk1, blk2 BlockHeader)

-    // SlashStorageFaults slashes a storage miner for not submitting their PoSTs within
+    // SlashStorageFault slashes a storage miner for not submitting their PoSTs within
-    // the correct time window
+    // the correct time window.
+This may be called by anyone who detects the faulty behavior.
-    SlashStorageFaults(miners []Address)
+    // The slashed miner then loses all of their staked collateral, has their power cut to
+    // zero, and as a result, is no longer a candidate leader for extending the chain.
+    SlashStorageFault(miner Address)

     // UpdateStorage is called by a miner to adjust the storage market actors
-    // accounting of the total storage in the system.
+    // accounting of the total storage in the storage market.
     UpdateStorage(delta BytesAmount)

     // GetTotalStorage returns the total committed storage in the system.
 This number is